Cody-Howell/HowlDev.Web.Authentication/README.md

 Read the docs [at this link](https://wiki.codyhowell.dev/web.auth.accountauth).

 This authenticator provides an AuthService, an IdentityMiddleware, and some helpful parameters and extensions for minimalAPIs.
-This is a similarly naive authenticator that handles an account/password combo, but works in essentially the same way as the EmailAuthenticator.
+This is a naive authenticator that handles an account/password combo.

+This is the README for both the AccountAuth and Middleware package.

 Recommended API layout in `Program.cs`: